A Confluence of Water, Habitat and Healing

 The complexity of the challenge—and the richness of the opportunity—is the site’s role in water resources management for the entire Tualatin Watershed.
 Over the last several decades, Washington County has enjoyed a growing economy and strong population growth.
 Technology, health and other business sectors continue to prosper.
 As people move to the area for jobs and the high quality of life, the region’s water treatment capacity needs also increase.
 The community had to figure out how to significantly increase treatment capacity while keeping costs down and amplifying the investments made in water treatment for broader ecological gain.

 Fernhill now provides research and study opportunities for innovations in water recovery and renewal, environmental education for local schools and underserved populations, and the chance for ongoing development of programs of interest to the community.
 The facilities are available year-round for recreation, relaxation and peaceful respite.
-New features include a covered picnic area with scenic views, the Water Garden with footpaths, arched bridges and rock features that create waterfalls to aerate the water, and an ADA accessible parking lot and trail.
+On any given day, you might see a group of schoolchildren chattering excitedly about native frogs, birdwatchers studying a vibrant flock of shorebirds, or a family taking in the view from the graceful bridges of the Water Garden.
+Designed by Hoichi Kurisu, a world-renowned creator of healing gardens, the Water Garden provides a lush and tranquil setting for people to reconnect with nature.

 Already a premier destination for outdoor and nature enthusiasts, Fernhill is a model for collaboration with amazing results for people and wildlife.